mwdle/GlancesConfig/README.md

 3. **Jenkins Credentials:**
    - **Glances Password:** A "Username with password" credential must be created in Jenkins to store the desired Glances password.
    - **SSH Key:** An "SSH Username with private key" credential must be created for SSH access to the target machine.
+   - **Sudo Password:** A "Username with password" credential must be created to store the sudo password for the SSH user on the target machine.

 ## File Structure